 1. Keep your Chromebook up-to-date

-Keeping your Chromebook up-to-date is one of the wisest tips we have for you in this master article.
+Keeping your Chromebook up-to-date is one of the wisest tips in this master article.
 If you wish to keep your device working in full flight most of the time, don’t make short work of that prompt when the Chromebook tells you to pay attention to the update.

-Updating the device from time to time sets you up to receive the latest software improvements, bug fixes, security patches, and other vital tweaks, without which survival can be difficult.
+Updating the device occasionally sets you up to receive the latest software improvements, bug fixes, security patches, and other vital tweaks, without which survival can be difficult.

 One of the significant benefits of using this operating system is that all updates occur in the background.
-You don’t have to update it as ChromeOS automates the procedure.
-All that’s needed to do on your end is a quick restart, and you will be good to go.
-The latter is nothing but effortless, so you shouldn’t be too troubled by it.
+You don’t have to update it, as ChromeOS automates the procedure.
+All you need to do on your end is a quick restart, and you will be ready.
+The latter is effortless, so you shouldn’t be too troubled by it.

 The fault will be on you if there’s still a delay in completing ChromeOS updates, which is no less than the cornerstone of what makes your Chromebook run fast.

-- If you’d like to learn how to get your device on the latest software version, check out our curated guide on how to update your Chromebook.
+- If you’d like to learn how to get your device on the latest software version, check out our curated guide on updating your Chromebook.

 2. Free up some RAM

 The device’s internal storage is crucial for keeping the performance stable and swift.
-If there’s a lack of sufficient RAM on the device, it’s inevitable for the device to start getting dragged down.
+If there’s a lack of sufficient RAM on the device, it’s inevitable for the device to get dragged down.
 That way, you are bound to experience difficulty completing the most unchallenging of processes on ChromeOS.

-That is why we would like to refer you to our specialized guide on freeing up RAM on Chromebook.
+That is why we would like to refer you to our specialized guide on freeing up Chromebook RAM.
 We’ve discussed different ways you can always approach to keep your device working perfectly in the guide, so do give it a shot.

 Using RAM-smart extensions like OneTab and The Great Suspender on top of clearing the Chrome browser’s cache from time to time is sure to keep your device running like new.

-If you’re after a more detailed tutorial on how exactly you can do all that, don’t forget to check out the interlinked article.
+If you’re after a more detailed tutorial on how to do all that, don’t forget to check out the interlinked article.
 In the meantime, pay heed to the forthcoming subtitle.
 It is closely related to the point that we’ve made here.